CJINConsulting/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto-approve flag e.g. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy all resources.

+If we want to automatically destroy we can provide the auto-approve flag e.g. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.